PyO3/pyo3/guide/src/debugging.md

 PyO3 attempts to match the Rust language-level guarantees for thread safety, but that does not preclude other code outside of the control of PyO3 or buggy code managed by a PyO3 extension from creating a thread safety issue.
-Analyzing whether or not a piece of Rust code that uses the CPython C API (e.g. more or less any code using PyO3) can be quite complicated and automated ways to discover thread safety issues can often be more fruitful than code analysis.
+Analyzing whether or not a piece of Rust code that uses the CPython C API is thread safe can be quite complicated, since many Python operations can lead to arbitrary Python code execution.
+Automated ways to discover thread safety issues can often be more fruitful than code analysis.

 [ThreadSanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html) is a thread safety checking runtime that can be used to detect data races triggered by thread safety bugs or incorrect use of thread-unsafe data structures.
+While it can only detect data races triggered by code at runtime, if it does detect something the reports often point to exactly where the problem is happening.

 To use `ThreadSanitizer` with a library that depends on PyO3, you will need to install a nightly Rust toolchain, along with the `rust-src` component, since you